Visit the WorldCat Discovery support page for documentation, instructor-led courses, tutorials and office hours.

-What is the relationship between searches of the central index for WorldCat Discovery Services and searching remote databases through the optional service?
+What is the relationship between searches of the central index for WorldCat Discovery and searching remote databases through the optional service?

 The central index is available for searching by users of all libraries that subscribe to WorldCat Discovery.
 Searches retrieve results from WorldCat and the central index.
 The e-content that a library makes available to its users depends on its subscriptions to e-content collections.

-The for-fee remote database searching option lets libraries also include searches of metadata not included in the central index for WorldCat Discovery Services as part of users' search experience.
+The for-fee remote database searching option lets libraries also include searches of metadata not included in the central index for WorldCat Discovery as part of users' search experience.
 When a library implements remote database searching, results from remote content are integrated into a single set of search results along with results from the central index.

 How do libraries begin to use the WorldCat knowledge base?